AmineLeny/gptProjectv1/README.md

-I tried to do as much as I can so now im gonna explain my project I must state that i spent 5$ for the gpt keychaine XD
+I tried to do as much as I can so now im gonna explain my project and I must state that i spent 5$ for the gpt keychaine XD